Issue(s)

 - Loosen the 4 screws holding the black bearing block

-- Jog the gantry toward the loosened bearing block to help align the bearing block and motor
+- On gSender, jog the gantry toward the loosened bearing block, to the left, to help align the bearing block and motor

 - Tighten the bearing block and motor

-- Do the same for the other side's bearing block
+- Do the same for the other side's bearing block, loosening the block then jogging to the right, then tightening the block.

 - Ideally torque the screws to 9.5 ft lbs (130 kg*cm)